dhcmrlchtdj/sync-op/README.md

 # sync-op

 sync-op provides CML-like first-class synchronous operations.

-There are "Channel" and "select".
+There are `Channel` and `select`.
 If you know golang, they are similar.
 Just read the following example to see how to use them.

 ## Install